-In MK2 model form, Peugeot's 3008 crossover makes much more sense.
-Jonathan Crouch takes a look at the revised range.
+In MK2 model form, Peugeot's 3008 is a family-sized entrant in the SUV/Crossover sector that makes much more sense.
+Jonathan Crouch takes a look.

 Ten Second Review

 This second generation version of Peugeot's 3008 SUV has much to offer buyers in search of a proper family-sized five-seat Qashqai-class Crossover model.
 Much smarter looks clothe familiar attributes like the huge versatile boot and a quality cabin.
 You have to really want a car of this kind to really appreciate it but if you do, then you'll probably love this one.

 These days, mainstream makers simply have to have a class-competitive portfolio of Crossover models on their books - and Peugeot is no different.
 The first model the company offered in this segment was the Qashqai-sized 3008, which turned out to be an unexpected sales success for the Gallic maker.
 In recent times though, this design found itself overtaken by more modern rivals, not only the rejuvenated second generation Nissan Qashqai but also cars like Renault's Kadjar and SEAT's Ateca.
 Hence the need for this second generation 3008, a car lighter, sleeker, larger and more sophisticated than its predecessor.
 Though the engines used are carried over from the previous model, almost everything else is new, including the distinctive 'i-Cockpit' dashboard design and the sophisticated infotainment and connectivity systems on offer.